sylodev/community-actions/Moderation/JaMcSu-BasicallyBastion/README.md

 # BasicallyBastion Documentation
 BasicallyBastion is a recreation of the proprietary Bastion bot which does some menial tasks on the [Atlas support server](https://atlasbot.xyz/support), including handling suggestions.
-Currently this is Bastion's only job so this action-pack emulates that feature using custom actions within Atlas itself.
+Currently this is Bastion's only job, so this action-pack emulates that feature using custom actions within Atlas itself.
 If you don't know what that means, you probably shouldn't be using this...

 ## Initial Setup
 * Follow the steps on the [repository README](https://github.com/doddsy/atlas-custom-actions/blob/master/README.md) for importing action files.